The terms defined below have a specific meaning in the AODocs environment, and are widely used in the Knowledge Base.

 - perform daily management operations, such as recover trashed documents, release locked documents and access the library audit log

 - Super administrator — your domain can have one or more super administrators, who can:

-- monitor the licenses on your domain
+- monitor the licenses in your domain

-- whitelist external users
+- allowlist external users

 - manage libraries and storage accounts

 - connect AODocs with third party applications